Application of topical products before rolling

 Naked Chemist recommendations

-All of the following products contain ingredients that are found within the skin as part of one’s normal physiology.
-Just to reiterate, other than H2O, no products should be applied for at least 36 hours after treatment, and only once you are confident your skin has settled down.
+All of the following products contain ingredients found within the skin as part of one’s normal physiology.
+To reiterate, other than H2O, no products should be applied for at least 36 hours after treatment, and only once you are confident your skin has settled down.

 - Miracle Cleanse, an oil-cleansing formula rich in fatty acids that removes makeup, dirt, and debris without stripping skin of its essential oils